AdhiShak3008/PilotMaster/README.md

 pinned: false
 ---

+# PilotMaster

+**PilotMaster** is a retrieval engineering and AI observability platform for building, debugging, and evaluating Retrieval-Augmented Generation (RAG) systems.

+Most RAG applications expose only the final answer.

+PilotMaster exposes the entire retrieval journey.

+It allows developers to inspect what was retrieved, why chunks ranked the way they did, whether retrieval methods agreed, how reranking influenced the final context, how grounded the answer was, and how different language models behave when given the same evidence.

+The platform combines:

+- **DocPilot** — document intelligence and grounded question answering
+- **TracePilot** — observability, tracing, replay, and evaluation
+- **PilotCore** — the shared execution kernel that powers retrieval, generation, evaluation, and tracing

 ---

-# PilotMaster
+# Why PilotMaster Exists

-PilotMaster is a retrieval engineering and AI observability platform built to make RAG systems inspectable instead of opaque.

-The project started after I combined two separate systems:

-- **DocPilot** — a document intelligence and RAG platform
-- **TracePilot** — an LLM observability and replay system

-The idea was simple:

-> What if every retrieval decision, reranker score, evaluator signal, and execution trace could be inspected in real time instead of hidden behind a chatbot response?

-Most GenAI systems behave like black boxes.
-You upload a document, ask a question, and receive an answer with no visibility into:
+Modern GenAI systems often behave like black boxes.

+A document is uploaded.

+A question is asked.

+An answer is returned.

+What remains invisible is:

-- what was retrieved
+- what information was retrieved
-- why chunks ranked the way they did
+- why certain chunks outranked others
-- whether retrievers agreed
+- whether dense retrieval or lexical retrieval dominated
-- whether the answer stayed grounded
-- how confident the retrieval pipeline actually was
+- how confident the reranker was
+- whether the answer was sufficiently grounded
+- where hallucination risk emerged
+- how a different model would have answered using the exact same context

-PilotMaster was built to expose that entire retrieval journey.
+PilotMaster was built to make those decisions observable.

 ---